music-encoding/music-encoding/BUILD_COMMANDLINE.md

      Apache Ant™ version 1.10.13 compiled on September 27 2020
      ```

      We recommend using the latest stable release of Apache Ant™.
 If your system has an older version of Apache Ant™ installed you might still give it a try though.
-If the prompt returns an empty string, please refer to the [Apache Ant™ Installation Instructions](https://ant.apache.org/manual/install.html). **macOS users are advised to install ant using [Homebrew](https://brew.sh/).**
+If the prompt returns an empty string, please refer to the [Apache Ant™ Installation Instructions](https://ant.apache.org/manual/install.html) or any other applicable installation instruction.

-     ```shell
-     brew install ant
-     ```
+      * **macOS or Linux:** e.g. the Homebrew Package Manager offers an easy installation methods for both a JDK and Apache Ant™ .
+      * **Windows:**

 2. Initialize the build process